XeiTon8/BitWallet/README.md

 What have I learned:

-**1. Creating simple custom hook and using it instead of functions with mostly repetitve actions**.
+**1. DRY principle and creating simple custom hooks and using it instead of functions with mostly repetitve actions**.

 For example, I've had to fetch some data from Firebase Firestore (such as: categories of products, products themselves, brands and reviews) and then display it to a user.